vaidehiiiii-t/intern-portal/README.md

 # intern-portal
 This platform will serve as a centralized system for the dsaStats team, allowing interns and admin staff to manage intern information, monitor team projects, and ensure smooth collaboration within the team.
+### Important Note!
+Ensure to sync all the changes made to the Origin ( Main ) branch of this repo with your forked repo, before pushing any code.

 ## Tech Stack
 HTML CSS JS